 We have a wealth of experience across our practitioners in working with many different autoimmune diseases; helping people to manage their conditions, and in some cases, to live a symptom-free life.

-There are over 80 classified Autoimmune Disease Diet (A.I.Ds).
+There are over 80 classified Autoimmune Diseases (AIDs).
 Some of the most common include:

 Once an autoimmune process has been activated, any of the vital organs, glands and tissue can be attacked.
 As they become damaged, their function reduces creating an array of symptoms.